-Annual gross income for the authority 2017/18:
+Total annual gross income for the authority 2019/20:

-Annual gross expenditure for the authority 2017/18:
+Total annual gross expenditure for the authority 2019/20:

 There are certain circumstances in which an authority will be unable to certify itself as exempt, so that a limited assurance review will still be required.
 If an authority is unable to confirm the statements below then it cannot certify itself as exempt and it must submit the completed Annual Governance and Accountability Return Part 3 to the external auditor to undertake a limited assurance review for which a fee of £200 +VAT will be payable.